 1. Implement valid structured data on your landing pages

-2. Review items that have been updated
+2. Review products that have been updated

 If you have not disabled automatic item updates, you can view the current status of these updates on the "Automatic item updates" section of your account, which is located in the Tools and settings menu.
-You can also review recently automatically updated items in the downloadable report available in the Diagnostics page.
+You can also review recently automatically updated products in the downloadable report available in the Diagnostics page.

 Limitations of automatic item updates